 The Commission for Aviation Regulation is responsible for licensing Irish airlines in accordance with Regulation (EC) No 1008/2008.

 An Operating Licence permits the licence holder to engage in the carriage by air of passengers, mail and/or cargo for remuneration and/or hire.
 The Operating Licence does not in itself confer any rights of access to specific routes or markets.
 These rights, often referred to as 'traffic rights', must be obtained separately.
 All licensed EEA* carriers are free to operate on most routes within the EEA without requiring to obtain further authorisation.
 However, for operations beyond the EEA, operators are required to obtain further authorisation(s).
-The Aviation Regulation and International Relations Division of the Department of Transport should be contacted in this regard (Tel: +353 1 6041332/6041048).
+The Aviation Services Division of the Department of Transport, Tourism and Sport should be contacted in this regard- Tel: +353 1 6707444 or lo-call 1890 443311.

 For further information, contact us directly or e-mail firstname.lastname@example.org.